acofield94/divvy_case_study/case-study-1-markdown.md

-5. The updated data frame is then inspected another time to make sure the variable values are in the appropriate constraints for the variable by looking at: \* A summary of the data variables &gt; The minimum value for the “ride\_length” is a negative number, &gt; so I had to use the filter() function to remove rows that &gt; have ride\_length as less than or equal to 0. \* Unique values of variables “rideable\_type”, “member\_casual”, “start\_station\_name”, and “end\_station\_name” to find any inconsistencies or errors. &gt; There were 3 unique values in the “start\_station\_name” and “end\_station\_name” columns &gt; that were not street intersections nor destinations: &gt; NA, “WATSON TESTING - DIVVY”, and “Base - 2132 W Hubbard Warehouse”.
+5. The updated data frame is then inspected another time to make sure the variable values are in the appropriate constraints for the variable by looking at:

+-   A summary of the data variables

+    > The minimum value for the “ride\_length” is a negative number, so
+    > I had to use the filter() function to remove rows that have
+    > ride\_length as less than or equal to 0.

+-   Unique values of variables “rideable\_type”, “member\_casual”,
+    “start\_station\_name”, and “end\_station\_name” to find any
+    inconsistencies or errors.

+    > There were 3 unique values in the “start\_station\_name” and
+    > “end\_station\_name” columns that were not street intersections
+    > nor destinations: NA, “WATSON TESTING - DIVVY”, and “Base - 2132 W
+    > Hubbard Warehouse”.

-6. Rows where “ride\_length” is less than or equal to 0 and rows where the station named matched testing stations that were not used by users were removed. \*filter() function is used which also removed NA values in those columns filtered out
+6. Rows where “ride\_length” is less than or equal to 0 and rows where the station named matched testing stations that were not used by users were removed.

+-   filter() function is used which also removed NA values in those columns filtered out

 ``` r
 #inspect ranges of ride_length and unique values of character columns to validate data